ishara/sonar-examples/README.md

  * Extensions of rule engines like Checkstyle or PMD
  * Define a new metric, compute measures and display them in web app

-## Sonar Web Service API
+## SonarQube Web Service API

-The directory /ws contains project samples using the Sonar web service API.
+The directory /ws contains project samples using the SonarQube web service API.